 And then one day . . .

 Rummaging through a box with the unhelpful label “keepsakes and misc” I found a file folder stuffed with the poems and sketches I wrote in high school.
-Some of it was predictably sappy.
-Some surprising and resonant.
-And one piece, a little poem called I Flew Among the Stars stood right there in the middle between overly earnest and interesting.
+One piece, a little poem called I Flew Among the Stars stood right there in the middle between overly earnest and interesting.
 I read.
 I smiled.
 I took a nap.

 Today I live in North Carolina with my young son whom I read to everyday.
 I teach yoga.
 I write and blog about spirituality, yoga, wellness, and the Rule of St. Benedict.
 You can read more about this at my yoga and spirituality site TheHouseHolder’sPath.com.